Agoric/documentation/main/guides/zoe/contract-walkthru.md

 :::

-The contract gets Alice's `E(publicFacet).makeJoinInvitation()` call and uses `zcf` to make an invitation with an associated handler, description, and proposal shape.
+The contract gets Alice's `E(publicFacet).makeTradeInvitation()` call and uses `zcf` to make an invitation with an associated handler, description, and proposal shape.
 Zoe gets Alice's `E(zoe).offer(...)` call, checks the proposal against the proposal shape, escrows the payment, and invokes the handler.

 <img src="./assets/trade-offer-safety-3.svg"
   style="border: 2px solid" width="600" />

-<<< @/../snippets/zoe/src/gameAssetContract.js#makeInvitation
+<<< @/../snippets/zoe/src/offer-up.contract.js#makeInvitation

 The offer handler is invoked with a _seat_ representing the party making the offer.
-It extracts the `give` and `want` from the party's offer and checks that they are giving at least the `joinPrice` and not asking for too many places in return.
+It extracts the `give` and `want` from the party's offer and checks that they are giving at least the `tradePrice` and not asking for too many items in return.

-With all these prerequisites met, the handler instructs `zcf` to mint the requested **Place** assets, allocate what the player is giving into its own `gameSeat`, and allocate the minted places to the player.
+With all these prerequisites met, the handler instructs `zcf` to mint the requested **Item** assets, allocate what the player is giving into its own `proceeds` seat, and allocate the minted items to the player.
 Finally, it concludes its business with the player.

 <img src="./assets/trade-offer-safety-4.svg"
   style="border: 2px solid" width="600" />

-<<< @/../snippets/zoe/src/gameAssetContract.js#handler
+<<< @/../snippets/zoe/src/offer-up.contract.js#handler

 Zoe checks that the contract's instructions are consistent with the offer and with conservation of assets.
-Then it allocates the escrowed payment to the contract's gameSeat and pays out the place NFTs to Alice in response to the earlier `getPayout(...)` call.
+Then it allocates the escrowed payment to the contract's proceeds seat and pays out the place NFTs to Alice in response to the earlier `getPayout(...)` call.

-Alice asks the `Place` issuer what her payout is worth and tests that it's what she wanted.
+Alice asks the `Item` issuer what her payout is worth and tests that it's what she wanted.

 <img src="./assets/trade-offer-safety-5.svg"